Tropical Depression Eighteen

 Tropical Depression Eighteen Set to Become Tropical Storm Rafael – Is Florida in the Danger Zone?

 As the Atlantic hurricane season reaches its final weeks, Tropical Depression Eighteen has stirred concerns across the Caribbean and the Gulf Coast.
-Situated over warm Caribbean waters, this system is expected to intensify and may evolve into Rafael in the coming days.
+Situated over warm Caribbean waters, this system is expected to intensify and may evolve into Tropical Rafael in the coming days.
 The National Hurricane Center (NHC) has noted that the depression is likely to strengthen, with environmental conditions supporting tropical development.

 Whether this system impacts depends largely on atmospheric conditions and the position of the jet stream, which could play a pivotal role in guiding its trajectory.